maartenba/myget-documentation/creating-a-myget-repository.md

 ## Feed scope

-### Public feed
+Depending on how the feed will be used, we can pick the scope:

-A public feed can be discovered and consumed by anyone.
-Only you can add packages to it.
+* **Public feed **- A public feed can be discovered and consumed by anyone.
+Only you \(or people you grant privileges to\) can add packages to it.

-### Community feed

-A community feed can also be discovered and consumed by anyone.
-Anyone can add packages to it.
+* **Community feed** - A community feed can also be discovered and consumed by anyone.
+Anyone can add their own packages to it.

-### Private feed

-Only you have access, and those people you specifically invite to consume your private feed.
-Private feeds are only available to paying subscribers - after the 14-day free trial.
+* **Private feed **- Only you have access, and those people you specifically invite to consume your private feed.
+Private feeds are only available to paying subscribers.
 There are limitations on the number of contributors who can add to a private feed.

-# What happens next?

-When you click the `Create feed` button, your feed is set up, and you're taken to the next screen to add packages:
+Once we provide these details, we can create the feed by clicking the **Create feed** button.
+Our feed will be created and we can start adding packages or invite other people to collaborate.

 ![New feed was created](assets/new-feed-created.png)

-From here on, we can ....